By Dr. Eddie Capparucci, Ph.D., LPC, CSAS

 What does that mean you ask?

-Walking into the Fire is when you proactively approach your wife during a time when things seem calm and ask a question similar to this: “I am checking on you and was wondering if you would like to share something that may have troubled you today about the pain I caused you”.
+Walking into the Fire is when you proactively approach your wife during a time when things seem calm and ask a question similar to this: “I am wondering if you would like to share something that may have troubled you today about the pain I caused you.”

 Now you’re thinking to yourself that sounds dangerous.
 And you’re right.
 Going to her and asking her to share her pain with you will most likely leave a significant burn.
 But it’s the long-term payoff that you’re seeking.

 There are four critical and strong messages you send your spouse when you Walk Into the Fire.
 And all of them can lead to healing.